amchaney/karaoke/_pages/about.md

 permalink: /about/
 title: "About"
 ---

-ATX Karaoke provides all your karaoke needs for central Texas.
+ATX Karaoke provides the finest live band, and traditional karaoke to the central Texas region.

 ## Live Band Karaoke